The Crucifixion of Saint Andrew (Caravaggio): History

 On 11 July 1610 Juan Alonso Pimentel de Herrera, 5th Duke of Benavente, left Naples for Spain, having served as viceroy of that city for seven years.
-With him he a took a painting Giovanni Pietro Bellori described as "la Crocifissione di Santo Andrea".
+With him he took a painting Giovanni Pietro Bellori described as "la Crocifissione di Santo Andrea".
 The painting was installed at the family palace in Valladolid, where it was appraised, in 1653, at 1,500 ducats, by far the highest value painting in the family collection.
 The occasion for the appraisal came with the death of the 7th Duke of Benavente in December 1652.

 The appraiser was Diego Valentín Díaz who described the work as "a large painting of a nude St Andrew when he is being put on the cross with three executioners and a woman, with an ebony frame" and it is attributed to "micael angel caraballo".
 This painting was almost certainly commissioned by the viceroy, who was especially devoted to Saint Andrew and played a role in renovating the crypt of Saint Andrew in the Amalfi Cathedral.

 The Valladolid painting is thought to be the same as the present work, acquired by the Cleveland Museum of Art in 1976.
-There are three other versions of the composition: one (198 x 147.5 cm) formerly part of the Back-Vega collection, Vienna, and now part of the Spier Collection, London, attributed to Caravaggio between 1954 – 1973 by some art historians such as Giuseppe Fiocco, Hermann Voss and Antonio Morassi, and considered a copy (by Louis Finson) by others, especially after the rediscovery of the version now in Cleveland in 1974.
+There are three other versions of the composition: one (198 x 147.5 cm) formerly part of the Back-Vega collection, Vienna, and now part of the Spier Collection, London, attributed to Caravaggio by some mid-20th century art historians such as Giuseppe Fiocco, Hermann Voss and Antonio Morassi, and considered a copy (by Louis Finson) by others, especially after the rediscovery of the version now in Cleveland in 1974.
 Since 2011, the former Back-Vega exemplar has again been attributed to Caravaggio, as a second version.
 The other two exemplars are undisputed copies: one (232.5 x 160 cm) at the Museo de Santa Cruz, Toledo (Spain), discovered by Roberto Longhi in 1920, which was much ruined during the Spanish Civil War and whose authorship is uncertain; the other one (209 x1 51.5 cm) at the Musée des Beaux-Arts de Dijon (France), long attributed to Abraham Vinck and considered to have been painted by Louis Finson since 2011.
 This specific version was first given to Caravaggio by Benedict Nicolson in 1974.